Menu

 4. Reduction of electricity costs and promotion of energy conservation

-Expenses, etc.
+Costs, etc.

 Specifications for booster water supply facilities

-Direct pressure pressurized pump unit for water supply
+Direct pressurized pump unit for water supply

-Expand the scale of the building with direct connection direct pressure water supply to a level where water can be supplied with water pipe water pressure of 0.25 MPa
+Expand the scale of the building with direct pressure direct water supply to a level where water can be supplied with water distribution pipe water pressure of 0.25Mpa.

-The upper limit of the direct connection direct pressure water supply was up to the 4th floor, but from May 2011, it was set to a level where water can be supplied with a water supply water pressure of 0.25 Mpa of the branching water pipe.
+The upper limit of direct pressure type water supply was limited to the 4th floor, but from May 2011, the water supply capacity of the branching distribution pipe was set to a level that can supply water at 0.25Mpa.

-Applicable range of direct connection direct pressure water supply
+Scope of direct pressure water supply

-If the branching water pipe corresponds to an area with a water supply pressure of 0.25 Mpa or more, the water pressure (less than 0.25 Mpa), the water pressure answered by Water Works Bureau (less than 0.25 Mpa).
+0.25Mpa if the branching water distribution pipe corresponds to an area with a water supply pressure of 0.25Mpa or more, and if not, the water supply pressure (less than 0.25Mpa) responded by Water Works Bureau.

-About water supply pressure survey request
+About water supply water pressure survey request

-If you wish to have a direct connection direct pressure water supply of 3 stories or more, submit a water pressure survey request form to the Water Works Bureau Water Supply Construction Reception Center in advance, and whether the planned water supply branch will correspond to an area with a water supply pressure of 0.25 Mpa or more.
-Investigation is required.
+If you wish to receive direct pressure water supply of 3 stories or more, you will need to submit a water supply pressure survey request form to the Water Works Bureau Water Supply Center in advance to determine whether the planned water supply branch is an area with a water supply pressure of 0.25Mpa or more.

 Water tank type water supply